 Matched invoices flow to Accounts Payable, where they may go through additional approvals before being posted to the ERP and released for payment.

+The exact process and workflow can be configured based on an organization's unique policies and requirements.
 But the general idea is that the requisition system automates the process from intake to payment, with pre-defined rules and digital audit trails governing each step along the way.

+While requisition systems are a core component of the procurement tech stack, they're not the only tool modern procurement teams rely on.
 To achieve a truly integrated, end-to-end procurement process, it's important to understand how requisition systems fit into the broader ecosystem of procurement solutions.

 Spend analysis tools aggregate, cleanse, and classify an organization's spend data to provide visibility into spending patterns, supplier performance, and savings opportunities.
 When you integrate spend analysis with the requisition system, organizations can drive more intelligent, data-driven purchasing decisions.
 Requesters can receive guided buying recommendations based on past spending data, while approvers can make more informed authorization decisions.